 Research records and data are kept for up to 20 years in accordance with NHSX Records Management Code of Practice and/ or best-practice recommendations for research, except for video and audio recordings of user feedback, which will only be retained for up to 4 weeks.

-If you’re deemed ineligible for this study, we will delete your data within two weeks.
+If you’re deemed ineligible for this study, we will retain your information for billing and data quality purposes, and will anonymise or delete your data within 1 month after the study closes.

 A list of those who have opted out of involvement in all user experience communications and research projects will be held perpetually to ensure no further contact.